sarl/sarl-jekyll-website/docs/official/faq/GeneralFAQ.md

 ### 3.4.
+What is the list of all the error, warning and information messages that may be generated by the SARL compiler?

+We provide a [page](../reference/CompilerErrors.html) that lists all the issue messages from the SARL compiler.

+Additionally, several run-time errors from the [Janus framework](../tools/Janus.html) are explained [here](../tools/Janus.html#3-list-of-errors-and-warnings).

+### 3.5.
 How can the warnings given by the SARL compiler be avoided?

 You can use `@SupressWarnings(...)` annotations in the entities you do not want to be warned.
 For example, a typical warning SARL will give is lack of